"Preserve Maine Waters" Stickers

 - How much, where do I get it, & where EXACTLY does my money go?

-- The Maine Resident sticker costs $10 and is included with in-state watercraft registration.
-The Nonresident sticker costs $20.
+- The Maine Resident sticker costs $15 and is included with in-state watercraft registration.
+The Nonresident sticker costs $35 in 2020 and will increase to $45 in 2022.
 The cost depends on the residency of the boat, not the boater!
 Out-of-state residents who register their boat in Maine pay the "Resident" sticker fee when registering their boat.

 Stickers for non Maine-registered boats are available for sale wherever boats are registered or fishing licenses are sold.
 These stickers may also be purchased on-line through the IF&W on-line store. (off-site)

 It's important to note that 100 per cent of these funds go to the prevention and control of invasive plants and fish.
 Not one cent of this revenue goes to any other government program!